-In 2015, we launched our Quest CCS project in Canada, which captured and safely stored more than 1 million tonnes of CO2 in 2016.
+We operate the Quest CCS project (Shell interest 10%), which captured and safely stored more than 1 million tonnes of carbon dioxide in 2018.

 Gulf of Mexico

-The Gulf of Mexico is our major production area in the USA and accounts for more than 62% of our oil and gas production in the country.
-We have an interest in approximately 400 federal offshore production leases and our share of production averaged 248 thousand boe/d in 2016.
+The Gulf of Mexico is our major production area in the USA and accounts for around 54% of our oil and gas production in the country.
+We have an interest in approximately 264 federal offshore leases and our share of production averaged 299 thousand boe/d in 2018.

-We are the operator of eight production hubs: Mars A, Mars B, Auger, Perdido, Ursa, Enchilada/Salsa, Ram Powell and Stones, as well as the West Delta 143 Processing Facilities (Shell interest ranging from 38% to 100%).
-We also have non-operating interests in Nakika (Shell interest 50%) and Caesar Tonga (Shell interest 22.5%), and the Coulomb field (Shell interest 100%).
+We are the operator of seven production hubs – Mars A, Mars B, Auger, Perdido, Ursa, Enchilada/Salsa and Stones – as well as the West Delta 143 Processing Facilities (Shell interests ranging from 38% to 100%).
+We also have non-operating interests in Nakika (Shell interest 50%) and Caesar Tonga (Shell interest 22.5%).

-We have significant shale acreage, focused in the Delaware Permian Basin in West Texas and the Marcellus and Utica plays in Pennsylvania.
-As a result of the acquisition of BG, we acquired a position in the Haynesville shale gas formation in Northern Louisiana, which is operated by EXCO Resources Inc.
+We have approximately 23,000 mineral leases with nearly 1.3 million net mineral acres.
+Our activity is focused in the Permian Basin in West Texas and the Marcellus and Utica plays in Pennsylvania.
+We also have a non-Shell-operated interest in the Haynesville shale gas formation in Northern Louisiana.

-We have a 51.8% interest in Aera Energy LLC (Aera) which operates approximately 15,000 wells in the San Joaquin Valley, mostly producing heavy oil and associated gas.
+We have a 51.8% interest in Aera Energy LLC which operates approximately 15,000 wells in the San Joaquin Valley in California, mostly producing heavy oil and associated gas.

 Rest of North America